Why is it so hard to let go of the past?

-When you can’t let go of the past, you’re directing negative energy into a void.
-Your physical, emotional, and mental health all suffer because you’re shackled to the past.
+- You’re directing negative energy into a void.
+Your physical, emotional, and mental health all suffer because you’re shackled to past experiences.

 Some people wonder why anyone would want to let go of the past if it’s full of good memories.